 Dogs are creatures of habit.
 They quickly get used to doing things at certain times during the day.
 If you don’t introduce a proper routine when living in crowded cities, your dog can become confused and frustrated.
 Therefore, you must respect the dog’s habits and know the patterns that dogs need in life.

 It is one of the most important routines for your dog.
 It is natural for them to behave as if they are starving and be ready to devour everything in front of them.
 However, this can be easily controlled and trained if you give the meals at exact times.
 Firstly, select specific times when you feed the dog each day.
-Try to feed your pup after you have eaten yourself to maintain the hierarchy.
 If your dog knows that they will eat at a specific time, they will not be so anxious or disturb you.

 If you do not take the dog for a walk at the same time every day, they can begin to perform their needs at home, even if they do not want to.